elunna/hackem/README.md

 	- [ ] Instead of fungus: larva/Maggots grows in some corpses, large ones?
 	- [ ] Maggots could grow into other things depending on level?
-	- [ ] Should water monsters have water attack?
-Spit water?
-	- [ ] shadow monsters leave trail of darkness
-	- [ ] Shadow monsters are drain/death/cold resistant?
-	- [ ] Anything that is "rockish", ie, rock kobolds, rock gnomes, should be stoning resistant and vulnerable to digging.
-Stone giant.

 	- [ ] Regarding temp polymorph - there are pros and cons to keeping and removing it.
 		Temp poly items nerfs polymorph a bit, not so much for potions and scrolls, but moreso for rings and amulets (and wands) Temp poly introduces another descriptor "hazy" in the inventory.